 A tour package to this scenic island usually includes round-trip ferry transfers from Manila, shrine and terminal fees, a guided island tour and lunch.
 Daily trips leave from Manila at 8am and arrive in Corregidor Island in a little over an hour.

-A two hour drive out of Manila is all it takes to reach the Pagsanjan Falls — one of the most beautiful spots on Laguna Del Bay.
+A two-hour drive from Manila is all it takes to reach Pagsanjan Falls — one of the most well-known waterfalls in the Philippines.

-Hire a boat to travel upstream through the Magdapio river, and you’ll be rewarded with a stunning view of gorges, cliffs and the wildlife that call the riverbank home.
-Once you’ve reached the site of the falls themselves, you can even get up and close to the water itself.
-For obvious reasons, we recommend packing some waterproofs…
+Hire a small boat to take you upriver to the falls, and you’ll be rewarded with a stunning view of gorges, cliffs and wildlife that call the riverbank home.
+Once you reach the main falls, you can then go on a raft ride through the falling water.

-Snorkeling is one of the easiest ways to witness the beautiful marine wildlife of the Philippines first-hand.
-Sumbrero Island (and the neighbouring Tingloy island) are some of the most popular spots for first timers, and you can find a number of different tour operators that cater for both seasoned divers and novice snorkelers.
+Snorkelling is a great way to see the Philippines’ spectacular marine wildlife up-close.
+Sombrero Island in Tingloy, Batangas is among the most popular spots for first-timers, and you can find a number of different tour operators that cater to both seasoned divers and novice snorkellers.